stoenescubogdanalex/program/courses/backend/databases/week1/session-plan.md

 # Session Plan

 - Focus on practical modeling exercises and SQL practice
-- Ensure students understand how to translate business requirements into database structures
+- Ensure trainees understand how to translate business requirements into database structures
 - Emphasize database design principles and when to use different relationships
-- Build toward the homework assignment step by step
+- Build toward the assignment step by step

 ## Table of Contents